Types of information, our obligations and timeframes

 All charges will need to be paid before you receive the information you have requested.
 All charges incurred will be fixed so to recover the actual costs involved, including:

-- Photocopying – the first 20 pages are free; every A4 page thereafter will be charged at $0.20
+- Photocopying – the first 20 pages are free.
+Every A4 page after that will be charged at 20 cents.

 - Producing a document by computer or similar equipment

 - Reproducing a photograph, film, video or audio recording

 - Viewing or hearing a visual or audio recording